Szkered/lightning_circuit/README.md

 Read: given `H1`, `H2`, `H3`, prove you know `R1`, `R2`, `R3` such that `R1` is the preimage of `H1`, `R2` is the preimage of `H2`, `R3` is the preimage of `H3`, and `R3` is `R1 + R2`.

+This is an implementation and benchmark of the "Receive" zk-SNARK in the Confidential Transaction scheme from this article: <https://media.consensys.net/introduction-to-zksnarks-with-examples-3283b554fc3b>.

 Code based on <https://github.com/ebfull/lightning_circuit>.

 ## performance